adamsilver/fdpb/06-an-inbox.md

 ## Marking email for action

 To let users select and action multiple emails at once, we'll need to add a checkbox next to each email.
+Unlike all other fields in the book so far, the checkbox has a missing label.
+In *almost* all cases, a visible label should be placed beside the checkbox.
+However, this is a bit of a special case because the interface handles two disparate jobs: viewing email and managing it.

 ```
 <ul class="inbox">
 	<li>
 		<input type="checkbox" name="email">
 		<a href="/emails/1/">
-			<div class="inbox-recipient">From Heydon Pickering</div>
-			<div class="inbox-subject">Subject: Buttons</div>
+			<div class="inbox-recipient">John Oates</div>
+			<div class="inbox-subject">Your Amazon.co.uk order #123 is out for delivery</div>
-			<div class="inbox-date">19/09/2017</div>
+			<div class="inbox-date">10 Aug</div>
 		</a>
 	</li>
 	...
 </ul>
 ```

-Unlike all other fields in the book so far, the checkbox has a label missing.
-In *almost* all cases, a visible label should be placed beside the checkbox.
-However, this is a bit of a special case because the interface handles two disparate jobs: viewing email and managing it.

-In this case we can go without having visible labels.
-You could even argue that having them would interfere with the navigable behaviour of the contents.
-The problem is that we can't have a `<label>` and a `<a>` occupy the same position in the interface.
-There are two possible approaches: to use the concept of modes or to simply hide the label.
+To an extent visible labels can be omitted from the interface.
+You could even argue that having them would interfere with the expected behaviour.
+Clicking it should take the user to read the email.
+We can't have a link and label occupy the same position because they have completely different behaviour.
+But what can we do?

-### Using modes
+### Use modes

-As we said earlier, the interface is complicated because it's doing two jobs at once.
-We can split these jobs out and use modes.
-This means creating two separate views of the inbox: one that is read-only and one that is for bulk-action.
-Read-mode has no forms; clicking an email navigates to the email (like normal).
-When in bulk-actin mode, the content is wrapped in a `<label>` so clicking it checks the checkbox (again like normal).
+The interface is a little complicated because it's trying to do 2 jobs at the same time.
+One way of simplifying things and re-introducing a visible label is by splitting apart the 2 jobs using the concept of modes.
+They work by having two separate, allbeit similar, pages.
+One is reading email and the other for managing it.

 ![Modes use tabs or a link to switch](./images/modes.png)

+The user can toggle between read-mode and manage-mode simply by clicking a link to each view.
+When in read-mode, there will be no forms, no checkboes and therefore no need for labels.
+The entire row is a link, that when clicked takes the user to read their email.
+When in manage-mode, the entire row is a label, that when clicked, marks the checkbox.

-Modes are best suited when one mode is used more than the other.
-But when both are used frequently, having to switch all the time is undesirable.
+Modes are best suited when one mode is used more frequently than the other.
+However, when both are used frequently, such is the case of an inbox, having to switch back and forth between modes is undesirable.

-### Visually hiding the label
+### Visually hide the label

+Instead of using modes, we can include a label and hide with CSS.
+This makes the interface accessible for screen reader users.
 There are two ways to create a hidden label.
-One concise way to do this is by using `aria-labelledby`:
+The first is to use `aria-labelledby`.
+Using this attribute means reusing the content that we already have in the HTML, which is useful.
+But ideally, we should only use ARIA attributes when there isn't a native equivalent.
+The other small downside is having to scatter unique `id`s to connect the values to the input.

 ```
 <fieldset class="inbox">